A frontal lobe brain injury has a wide variety of symptoms.

 Unresolved ambiguous grief leads to many emotional problems and makes it nearly impossible to move forward with recovery.

-Resolving the feelings associated with ambiguous loss is an important first step that allows both you and your loved ones to come to terms with the trauma you both experienced, and finally find ways to move forward.
+Resolving the feelings associated with ambiguous loss is an important first step that allows both you and your loved ones to finally move forward.

 Frontal Lobe Brain Injury Recovery: A Summary